UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

       VerticalOptions="CenterAndExpand"/>
 <Button Text="Click Me" VerticalOptions="CenterAndExpand" Clicked="Handle_Clicked"/>
 ```
+Note how the following is used:

+- XML elements declare instances of classes
-Note how XML attributes are used to set properties on these objects.
+- XML attributes (of elements) are used to set properties on these objects.

 For the Label, the equivalent code might be:

 ```C#
    Label MessageLabel = new Label